-Corticosteroids: To reduce inflammation in moderate to severe cases of ulcerative colitis, corticosteroids can help.
+Corticosteroids: To reduce inflammation for the short-term in moderate to severe cases of ulcerative colitis, corticosteroids can help.
 These are prednisone and budesonide (Entocort®) taken orally, although prednisone tends to have greater side effects.
 These medications can be helpful to induce remission but should not be used long-term, or for maintenance.

-For topical relief in the colon, budesonide (Entocort®) and hydrocortisone (Betnesol®, Cortenema®, Cortifoam™, Proctofoam®) are available in rectal formulations (enemas, foams, and suppositories).
-Patients can also administer these rectally.
-They come in liquid preparation, thick foam, or suppository, including budesonide (Entocort®), hydrocortisone (Cortenema®, Cortifoam™, Proctofoam®), and bethamethsone, (Betnesol®).
+For topical relief in the colon, budesonide (Entocort®) and hydrocortisone (Betnesol®, Cortenema®, Cortifoam®, Proctofoam®) are available for patients to administer rectally (enemas, foams, and suppositories).
 However, if the patient has significant diarrhea, then the rectal medications may be difficult to hold.
 Cortifoam® is a foam preparation of a smaller volume so the patient may retain the treatment in the rectum longer, thereby increasing the amount of time it has to work.

 Immunosuppressive Agents: These drugs are used to treat ulcerative colitis, to reduce dependence on steroids, and for those who have steroid-resistant disease.
 They include azathioprine (Imuran®), cyclosporine, mercaptopurine/6-MP (Purinethol®), and methotrexate sodium (Rheumatrex™).
 It could take up to six months or more of therapy to see results.